 Later that night, hopefully when everyone is asleep they are awakened by a noise in the hallway.
 Going to investigate they will find that the door to Bob Nansen’s room is open and a light is on.
 The room is a mess with clothes and papers and magazines scattered on the floor and a chair knocked over.
 There is a handwritten note on the night table.

-At first I thought it was just my imagination but soon I became aware something was watching me at the Old Mill.
+At first, I thought it was just my imagination but soon I became aware something was watching me at the Old Mill.
 I stayed late one night working in the kitchen and I heard its wail.
 I dare not stay after dark.
 I think it is following me back to the Inn now.
 I must tell….

 If characters search around the Inn immediately (it is around 11 PM) everything is very quiet.
 There are no signs of disturbance or tracks.
 At some point in the search (especially if the group of characters splits up) they will encounter the Wailing Ghost.
 When first encountering the ghost characters should make a Smarts check at a target of 28 or run in fear chased by the ghost.

 Eventually, the players are going to want to investigate Old Barnes Mill.
 It is down a side road behind the Diner near a river.
-The building was once a saw mill running on water power.
+The building was once a sawmill running on water power.
 The sluice and water wheel are still around the back of the building.
 But the building was converted to a home at some point in the past.
 It appears to have been abandoned for a number of years.
 There is a pickup truck parked near the front of the building.
 A few skids of lumber, bags of concrete and a skid of bricks.
-Work of the front of the building is evident.
+Work on the front of the building is evident.
 Bricks have been faced on the building and new windows installed.
 The door is new and is locked.

-Going around back of the building there is no evidence of construction.
+Going around the back of the building there is no evidence of construction.
 The wooden walls are grey and faded.
 The windows are boarded up with plywood.
 It is fairly easy to pry a board off a window to gain entry.

-The building has 2 floors and a cellar.
+The building has twp floors and a cellar.
 There is no evidence any renovation was being done on the building on the main floor other than a skid of lumber lying in the main hallway.
 The rooms on the main floor are pretty much empty.
 The rooms on the second floor have old and decaying furniture.
-In the master bedroom there is a picture on the wall of Clayton Barnes looking very stern.
+In the master bedroom, there is a picture on the wall of Clayton Barnes looking very stern.

 The cellar door has been oiled so it does not squeak and there is a light bulb hanging from a cord.
 There is power for the light bulb and the switch just inside the door lights a string of 4 light bulbs that illuminate a central path through the cellar.
 The cellar is piled high with cast iron machinery from the old mill days.
-In the center of the cellar is a 10 foot long 4 foot high machine covered in white sheets.
+In the center of the cellar is a 10 foot long 4-foot high machine covered in white sheets.
 Pulling back the sheets reveals a printing press.
 There is fresh ink spilled on the press and on the floor.

-At any point when players enter the Old Mill at night the Wailing Ghost can appear.
+At any point when players enter the Old Mill at night, the Wailing Ghost can appear.
 If they split up it is possible that the Wailing Ghost will appear simultaneously to both groups.
 If the players take the counterfeit money plates, both ghosts will appear and wail at the players attempting to get them to drop the briefcase in a chase.

 Setting a trap with the briefcase as a lure and using the old machinery from the cellar is the obvious method of catching the Wailing Ghost(s).

 Once capture the ghosts are revealed to be Felix Law from the Diner and Bob Nansen.
 State Trooper Damian Cooper will drive up to arrest the criminals.
 He was responding to an urgent phone call from Old man Stone who was concerned after Bob went missing.
 Cooper will tell the player’s characters that he has been keeping an eye on Mel’s miscreant brother Felix who was released from State Prison just over a year ago.
 Bob Nansen is actually Bob “Fingers” Snider a notorious thief and forger and Felix’s cellmate before his release.
-He recently got out of prison shortly after Felix.
-Cooper became suspicious when he received a phoney $20 at the Diner.
+He recently got out of prison, shortly after Felix.
+Cooper became suspicious when he received a phony $20 at the Diner.